-Season the ribs generously with garlic salt and pepper.
+Season the ribs generously with Infused Garlic Salt and cracked pepper.
 Heat olive oil in a Dutch oven set over medium-high heat.
 Working in batches so you don’t overcrowd the pan, brown the ribs on all sides, about 1 minute per side.
 Set ribs aside and decrease the heat under Dutch oven to medium-low.

 Transfer the ribs to a large bowl and set aside.
 Strain the braising liquid into a medium to small saucepan and discard the vegetables and herbs.

 Mix melted butter and flour in a small bowl and set aside.
 Boil cooking liquid until slightly reduced, stirring occasionally, about 10 minutes.
-Season with pinot noir salt and pepper.
+Season with Infused Pinot Noir Salt and cracked pepper.
 Add the butter/flour mixture, whisking constantly to prevent lumps.
 Boil until thickened, 3-5 minutes.
 Remove from heat and add the short ribs back into the sauce.

 Serve short ribs over a bed of creamy mashed potatoes or over sautéed greens with crusty bread.
 The short ribs can be made 1 day ahead.
 Skim off as much fat from the top before gently reheating on the stove or in the oven.